Sectorial descent for wrapped Fukaya categories: Statement of results

 Many previous authors have also found exact triangles in the Fukaya category associated to other geometric operations, e.g.\ Seidel's exact triangle of a Dehn twist \cite{seideldehntwist}, the exact triangle associated to Polterovich surgery (which was studied on Floer cohomology in \cite{fooochapter10}), and Biran--Cornea's work on exact triangles in the Fukaya category of $M$ associated to Lagrangian cobordims in $M \times \CC$ \cite{birancorneacobordism1}.

-We will discuss the ingredients which go into the proof of the wrapping exact triangle in \S\ref{cobattachtw} below.
+We will deduce the wrapping exact triangle from a more general `surgery at infinity' exact triangle, plus a geometric argument relating surgery with a linking disk to wrapping past a stop.
+The surgery at infinity applies to two Lagrangians $L,K\subseteq X$ together with a contact Darboux chart of a specific form (see Figure \ref{figurehandlebeforeafter}).
+It attaches a \emph{relatively non-exact embedded Lagrangian $1$-handle} (defined in \S\ref{onehandlesection}) to $L\sqcup K$ at infinity to produce a Lagrangian $L\#_\gamma K$.
+The notation $\gamma$ refers to an obvious `short' Reeb chord from $\partial_\infty L$ to $\partial_\infty K$ in the Darboux chart of the surgery; we call $\gamma$ the `center' of the surgery.
+Topologically, $L\#_\gamma K$ is simply the boundary connect sum of $L$ and $K$ along $\gamma$.
+Figure \ref{figurehandlecontact} gives a picture in dimension two.

+The relationship between surgery and wrapping in dimension two can be seen in Figure \ref{figureonehandlecancel}.
+We show in \S\ref{wrapishandlesection} the higher dimensional analogue: